AI Use Cases/Healthcare

 Is our Customer Success data kept secure during this process?

 Yes.
 We work within your existing security architecture, integrating via HL7 FHIR APIs that respect your access controls.
+Patient data stays inside your environment and never trains external models.
 Your Customer Success team retains full audit logs of every routing decision, and human review gates ensure high-risk tickets never bypass your compliance oversight.

 What is the timeframe to deploy AI support ticket routing?

-Deployment typically takes 10-14 weeks from kickoff to production go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 focus on integrating your Epic, Cerner, athenahealth, or Meditech systems and mapping your payer contracts and coding guidelines into the model.
 Weeks 4-8 involve training the AI on your historical ticket data and resolution patterns, with your team validating routing recommendations in a sandbox environment.
 Weeks 9-14 cover pilot testing with a subset of your customer success team, then phased rollout to full production.
-Most healthcare clients see measurable results - faster prior auth processing, reduced claims denials - within 60 days of go-live as the model's accuracy improves with live data.
+A rollout like this is scoped to show measurable results - faster prior auth processing, reduced claims denials - within 60 days of go-live as the model's accuracy improves with live data.

 What does success look like at 30, 60, and 90 days?